-For vehicles fitted with this, take care not to damage the subwoofer 3 when you replace the tool kit and the cover 1.
-If not, this could impair the correct functioning of the subwoofer.
+For vehicles which are fitted with it, the amplifier 3 is a fragile part.
+Take care not to damage it when you replace the tool kit and the cover 1.

-The system should only be used with the original vehicle wheels or identical wheels.
+The system should only be used with the original vehicle wheels or identical wheels